Zimbra-Community/group-calendar/README.md

 * Things like the sidebar zimlet get cluttered with unrelated appointments
 * It is very cumbersome to create the appropriate shares for all team members

-This extension allows a central managment of group calendars.
+This extension allows a central management of group calendars.
 The main calendars of several users can be grouped together using a distribution list.
  Permissions to access this group calendar are handled using a corresponding distribution list.